kykl/node-grpc-interceptors/README.md

 # grpc-interceptors
 This library provides a way to instrument Node.js gRPC clients and servers with interceptors/middleware.
 Server-side interceptors are [not yet implemented](https://github.com/grpc/grpc-node/issues/419) in grpc for node.
 This library is a temporary fix for this.
+Node module grpc-js is used.

 # Fork